Medical school: Bulgaria

 In Bulgaria, a medical school is a type of college or a faculty of a university.
 The medium of instruction is officially in Bulgarian.
 A six- to one-year course in Bulgarian language is required prior to admittance to the medical program.
 For European candidates, an exam in Biology and Chemistry in Bulgarian is also required.
 While a number of Bulgarian medical schools have now started offering medical programmes in English, Bulgarian is still required during the clinical years.

 Students join medical school after completing high-school.
 Admission offers are made by individual medical schools.
 Bulgarian applicants have to pass entrance examinations in the subjects of Biology and Chemistry.
 The competitive result of every candidate is the based on their marks these exams plus their secondary-school certificate marks in the same subjects.
 Those applicants with the highest results achieved are classified for admission.

 The course of study is offered as a six-year program.
-The first 2 years are pre-clinical, the next 3 years are clinical training and the sixth year is the internship year, during which students work under supervision at the hospitals.
-During the sixth year, students have to appear for 'state exams' in the 5 major subjects of Internal Medicine, Surgery, Gynaecology and Obstetrics, Social Medicine, and Pediatrics.
-Upon successful completion of the six years of study and the state exams the degree of 'Physician' is conferred.
+The first two years are pre-clinical, the next three years are clinical training and the sixth year is the internship year, during which students work under supervision at the hospitals.
+During the sixth year, students have to appear for 'state exams' in the five major subjects of Internal Medicine, Surgery, Obstetrics and Gynaecology, Pediatrics and Social Medicine (also, includes Infectious Diseases, Epidemiology and Hygiene and Medical Ecology, forming part of the grade for this subject).
+Upon successful completion of the six years of study and the state exams the degree of 'Physician' is conferred and the students obtain an 'MD'.
+The exams are tough as the overall grade for most subjects is determined by the performance of an Oral/Spoken Exam and many students are unable to clear them, thereby prolonging their degree time.

 For specialization, graduates have to appear for written tests and interviews to obtain a place in a specialization program.
 For specialization in general medicine, general practice lasts three years, cardiology lasts four years, internal medicine lasts five years, and general surgery lasts five years.

 There are four dedicated medical universities in Bulgaria - Medical University, Sofia, Medical University of Varna, Plovdiv Medical University and Medical University Pleven.
 Additionally, Sofia University "St. Kliment Ohridski" and Trakia University also offer medical programmes.